qyber-black/Code-QDicom-Utilities/README.md

   * This can specifically deal with Siemens CSA headers.
 * check-dataset-structure.py
   * Check and possibly fix file system structure of a dicom dataset.
+* create-dataset.py
+  * Creates dataset from dicom repository

 See the --help messages and the comments in the files for more information.

-## Dependencies

-The scripts are tested with python3.8 and later.
-You need the following packages:

-* pydicom
-* numpy
-* matplotlib
-* xxhash

-(see requirements.txt, installable via `pip3 install -r requirements.txt`).
+See `requirements.txt` for dependencies.
+It's installable via `pip3 install -r requirements.txt`.

 ## Locations